apereo/apereo.github.io/_posts/blog/2016-09-17-practical-soft-arch.md

 I suspect you have never had a chance to visit the Veresk Bridge.
 That's cool.
 Neither have I. But humor me please and take a peek at it [here](https://en.wikipedia.org/wiki/Veresk_Bridge).

-Here is a slightly better-than-Wikiedpa picture of the bridge:
+Here is a slightly better-than-Wikipedia picture of the bridge:

 ![veresk_bridge_3](https://cloud.githubusercontent.com/assets/1205228/18591877/b70c9152-7c49-11e6-9f97-f3b576b7b9fd.jpg)